usagi/wonderland.subsystem/README.md

-wonderland subsystem is C++ header-only library of commonize wrapper layer of a window management and an input event polling as GLFW3, GLFW2, SDL2, SDL1 and GLUT for standalone use and wonderland engine with PC(g++, clang++) and Emscripten(em++).
+wonderland subsystem is C++ header-only library of commonize wrapper layer of a window management and an input event polling as GLFW3, GLFW2, SDL2 and SDL1 for standalone use and wonderland engine with PC(g++, clang++) and Emscripten(em++).